semantic-flow/sflo/documentation/concept.mesh-repo.md

 ## Github Repos

-- can either be "username/org pages repository"" (which automatically hosts content at the namesake url, so maybe call it a namesake repository, e.g. djradon.github.io) or 2nd-level (corresponding to an owned repo)
+- can either be "username/org pages repository"" (which automatically hosts content at the namesake IRI, so maybe call it a namesake repository, e.g. djradon.github.io) or 2nd-level (corresponding to an owned repo)
 - a 'docs' folder that contains the generated sf site
     - within 'docs' there's a folder for each namespace